thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	ProjectileGenerator.actionFire()

 9.4.
-And these lines to the end of "actionsToInputMappings" array:
+And these lines to the end of "actionsToInputMappings" array, adjusting commas as necessary:

 	ActionToInputsMapping.fromActionNameAndInputName
 	(
 		ProjectileGenerator.actionFire().name,
-		inputNames.Space
-	)

-(As always, remember to delimit these new array elements from the existing ones with commas.)
+		inputs.Space.name
+	).inactivateInputWhenActionPerformedSet(true)

 9.7.
 Re-run the build script and refresh the web browser.
 The good news is, your spaceship will now shoot bullets when you press the spacebar!